scipy-latinamerica/scipyla2017-web/tracks/bio.en.md

     2.2. **Important:** add **ScipyLA2017** in the field "Comments for the Editor".

-3. Reviewers on the subject will make their assessment.
+3. Reviewers with expertise on the paper subjects will make their assessment.

 4. You will be notified of the editorial decision by June 1 (see __Important Dates__ section).